 One of Canada's most thrilling young performers, Joni Henson made her Pacific Opera Victoria debut as Senta in POV's original production of Wagner's The Flying Dutchman in October 2011.
 She returned in April 2013 for her role debut as Tosca, and then appeared as Alice Ford in POV's October 2013 production of Falstaff.
+Ms. Henson returns to POV in October 2014 for her role debut as Fricka in Das Rheingold.

 Her 2013-2014 also included Senta for Calgary Opera and Elisabetta in Don Carlos for Vancouver Opera.